-4770/4790 WOODWORKING 1/2 (1 hr/1 yr)
+WOODWORKING 1/2 (1 hr/1 yr) 4770/4790

 Woodworking 1 content includes the safe use of hand and electric power tools, safety, measurement and plan layout.
 Students will design and construct a project with the use of CNC programming and equipment.
 Students will start with a smaller project and progress to a larger one second semester.
-It is strongly recommended to sign up for Woodworking 2 in the second semester.

 Woodworking 2 studies furniture and furniture accessory construction.
-Students will continue to safely use hand power and stationary power tools.
-This course has been approved to meet half the MMC senior year math-related requirement.
+Students will continue to safely use hand, power, and stationary power tools.
+This full-year course has been approved to meet half the MMC senior year math-related requirement.